 It is a relatively simple process to manually add individual questions to a Question Bank.
 However it can become time consuming if you are managing tens or even hundreds of questions.
 Rather than adding each question individually, you are able to import questions to a Question Bank in bulk.
 To import questions you will need to convert them into a format which can be read by LEO, and then upload them directly to the Question Bank.
-From here your questions can be added to Quizzes and Lesson activities.
+From here your questions can be added to Quizzes activities.

 There are a number of different formatting options which are compatible with the Question Bank in LEO (click on the 'Other Formats' heading to learn more), but by far the simplest to use is the Aiken Format.

 What is the Aiken Format?

 The Aiken format is a way of creating multiple choice and emulate True/False questions in a simple text file.